What is the Rural Tourism Infrastructure Fund?

-The deadline for expressions of interest for round two of the fund is 31 October 2018.
+The deadline for Stage 2 submissions for round two of the fund is 31 January 2019.

 Only Local Authorities and National Park Authorities can apply for funding.
 However, Community Groups and other agencies can apply to their Local Authority or National Park if they have an eligible project.

 If you have any further queries, please email RTIF@visitscotland.com